ninaleo/ransut-core/docs/20-Requirement-management/templates/template-profile.md

 **name and background**

 * Who does this profile represent?
 Customer?
 Adminstrator / Other stakeholder?
+* age group?

 **Motivation for service**

-* What motivates this profile to use / utilize / apply the service?
+* What motivates this profile/person utilize/apply the service?

 **Values**

-* What kind of values does this person presents?
+* What kind of values does this profile own/presents?

 **Misc**